-Tucked away in the south end of Greensboro on West Lewis Street, you’ll find some of the finest liquor made completely from scratch by Bill and Andrew Norman at Fainting Goat Spirits.
+Tucked away in the south end of Greensboro on West Lewis Street, you’ll find some of North Carolina’s finest liquor made completely from scratch by Bill and Andrew Norman at Fainting Goat Spirits.
 In a former blacksmith shop, this father-son duo is creating award-winning gin, vodka, rye whiskey, and bourbon that’s meant for sipping, definitely not mixing.
 It’s just too good for the latter.
 Now, before you go take our word for it, we want to share an interview we did with Bill during a trip to Greensboro.
 Inside his shop, we learned more about Fainting Goat, life before this adventure, and more.

 Bill Norman of Fainting Goat Spirits